All Episodes

 This is the way the left looks at it.

-Mark my words, that's the theory behind this.
+That's the theory behind this.

-Remember Nancy Pelosi, when she took over the house, the swearing-in ceremonies out there got the grandkids on the knees and the kids in the chamber and the husband somewhere looking on, and uh Charlie Gibson, ABC News says, Wow!
+And just to show you how 180 degrees out of phase things are, remember Nancy Pelosi, when she took over the house, the swearing-in ceremonies out there, got the grandkids on the knees and the kids in the chamber and the husband somewhere looking on.

 He was in awe.

-It was some kind of health care event, surrounded by some children.
+It was some kind of healthcare event, surrounded by some children.

 How much do you think is how she's going to picture herself in this campaign?

-Is this an overt pitch sort of our mom vote, do you think?
+Is this an overt pitch, sort of our mom vote, do you think?

 If you'd asked me that same question six months ago, I would have predicted that she would announce at a naval base or something to do the sort of Margaret Thatcher tough on the war thing.